 - Good mornings – An exercise that involves bending at the waist while keeping the back flat.
-It can be done with or without weights.
+You can do it with or without weights.

 - Hollow rock – A gymnastics style abdominal exercise that involves holding the abs tight with the arms and legs extended straight while gently rocking back and forth.